scsm-ua/kirtan-guide-en/songs/maha-bhaya-shiankula-e-bhava-tarangini.md

     bhuvana-mohana-māyā    kemane re utarabi
         labhibi kemane kānāiyā?

 O Mind!
 What can you do about my great misfortune?
 Mahāmāyā bewilders the whole universe, how will you ever overcome her?
-How will you attain Kānāi-lāl— the youthful Krishna of Goloka Vṛndāvan?
+How will you attain Kānāi-lāl — the youthful Krishna of Goloka Vṛndāvan?

 #### 3